AstroMined/quiz-app/quiz-app-backend/new-work-items/new-work-items-prompt-template.md

+# New Work Items

 Hello, I'm presenting you with a detailed markdown file named `repo_summary.md`, which acts as a comprehensive representation of a project's repository.
 This file is generated using a Python script that meticulously walks through the project directory, encapsulating the essence of the entire project structure, including directories, files (e.g., README.md, LICENSE), and specific file contents (with a focus on `.py`, `.js`, `.html`, `.css` files) into a structured markdown document.
 Here's how the content is organized:

 1. **Directories** are prominently highlighted as main headers, formatted as `# Directory: path/to/directory`.
 This layout showcases each directory within the project with its full path, ensuring a transparent hierarchy of the project's architecture.

 2. **Files**, specifically focusing on README.md files, Python scripts, and other specified file types, are listed under secondary headers within their respective directory sections, formatted as `## File: filename`.
 README.md files are given precedence, appearing first in each section, followed by Python scripts and other files, arranged to reflect the project's logical structure.

-3. **Content** of these files is presented in code blocks right after their corresponding headers, using syntax highlighting appropriate to the file type (```markdown for README.md, ```python for Python scripts, etc.), facilitating a clear understanding of each file's purpose and content.
+3. **Content** of these files is presented in code blocks right after their corresponding headers, using syntax highlighting appropriate to the file type (```markdown for README.md,``` python for Python scripts, etc.), facilitating a clear understanding of each file's purpose and content.

 **Guidelines for Engaging with the Project:**